bruceharrison1984/Schedulely/apps/schedulely-docs/pages/components/event-component.md

 ## Custom Event Component

-The `EventComponent` also has an optional generic parameter that can be used to enfore strong-typing of the `data` property.
+The `EventComponent` also has an optional generic parameter that can be used to enforce strong-typing of the `data` property.
 This can be leveraged if writing your own custom EventComponent.

 More information can be found on the [Custom Event Data Page](/docs/Usage/CustomEventData).